 Do the words “indoor recess” strike fear in your gut?
-While visions of screaming, overthrown desks and bean bags hurling across the classroom might be a bit dramatic, there is nothing quite like a bunch of energetic kids stuck indoors for days at a time when cold winter weather hits and the thermometer won’t rise above zero.
+While visions of screaming, overthrown desks and bean bags hurling across the classroom might be a bit dramatic, there is nothing quite like a bunch of energetic kids stuck indoors for days at a time when cold weather hits and the thermometer won’t rise above zero (ah winter days).

 Take a brain break with this fun winter gross motor game.
 Kids will love the silly activities and you can easily tie it to other winter themed preschool activities.

 Winter Gross Motor Dice for Brain Break Activities for Kids is a ready-made indoor activity for kids when we just can’t send them out.
 It’s easy to prep (print/cut/go), and will get ALL those wiggles out in a safe (no running or jumping) way that works in the smallest of spaces.
 These gross motor activities are perfect for your winter theme, too!

 Materials Needed for the Winter Gross Motor Dice

 To prep: Choose from the color or black & white winter gross motor dice.
 If you do not have a Differentiated Instruction Cube, you can use the DIY cube that is included, but I highly recommend getting the cubes because they can be used in so many ways to customize learning activities for preschoolers.

 Check out more playful learning activities with the Differentiated Instruction Cubes here.

 After printing, cut the brain break for kids cards and place one in each photo slot on the cube.